The Three Kitchen Knives Every Cook Needs and the Four You Want in Your Drawer

 1. Chef's Knife

 Every kitchen needs a good chef's knife, and if you have one "serious" kitchen knife at home, it's most likely one of these.
 Chef's knives are the one knife all others are compared to, typified by a wide 8 to 10-inch sharp blade for protein slicing, a broad heel for tackling thicker foods and a curved edge for rocking back and forth to chop veggies or mince herbs.
 We like the Victorinox 8 inch Chef's Knife for its sharp, stamped blade and slip resistant handle.
-For the more professional-minded, the best chef's knife is the Wusthof Classic 8" Chef's Knife.
+For a true workhorse in the kitchen, the Wusthof Classic 8" Chef's Knife has a precision forged blade, full tang and full bolster.
+Buy Now

 2. Boning Knife